digitalshawn/eot-transitions/README.md

 We plotted the simhash and TF/IDF measurements in a Google chart that linked the thumbnails and directly to the memento in Wayback Machine.
 This plot is proposed to use as a mechanism for 'deep diving' into places in the web archive where moments of change happen, to see what kinds of changes were present.

 ## Future directions
-1. For the regression analysis - explaining why power transitions can generate differtial effects on the rate of change of different governmental websites.
+1. For the regression analysis - explaining why power transitions can generate differetial effects on the rate of change of different governmental websites.
-2. Looking at the other domains which we identified - we generated the metrics for each domain identified, but they need to be plugged into the graph for 'deep diving'.
+2. Looking at the other domains which we identified - we generated the metrics for each domain identified, but they need to be plugged into the graph for 'deep diving' and further assessment.
-3. Looking at other pages beyond the home page - we preliminarily identified some pages such as 'mission statements' and 'about pages' that may be another window into changes in gov web presence at times of transition.
+3. Looking at other pages beyond the home page - we preliminarily identified some pages such as 'mission statements' and 'about pages' that may be another window into changes in government web presence at times of transition.